chhavisharma123/mPDACA_mDACA/README.md

-This repository contains the implementation of algorithms developed in the following paper
+This repository contains the implementation of algorithms developed in the following paper:

 **"Distributed Accelerated Gradient Methods with Restart under Quadratic Growth Condition". \
 To Appear in Journal of Global Optimization, 2024.**